 Where The Bad News Bears and Bull Durham avoid or subvert cliché, The Natural embraces it.
 The Natural is baseball as American mythology.

-Director Barry Levinson—one of our most underappreciated filmmakers—and the great cinematographer Caleb Deschanel create visual poetry from the types of moments that make baseball magical and lend themselves to legends: Enos Slaughter’s “Mad Dash” in Game 7 of the 1946 World Series, Willie Mays’ “The Catch” in Game 1 of the 1954 World Series, Reggie Jackson’s three home runs in Game 6 of the 1977 World Series, a hobbled Kirk Gibson’s walk-off home run in Game 1 of the 1988 World Series.
+Director Barry Levinson and the great cinematographer Caleb Deschanel create visual poetry from the types of moments that make baseball magical and lend themselves to legends: Enos Slaughter’s “Mad Dash” in Game 7 of the 1946 World Series, Willie Mays’ “The Catch” in Game 1 of the 1954 World Series, Reggie Jackson’s three home runs in Game 6 of the 1977 World Series, a hobbled Kirk Gibson’s walk-off home run in Game 1 of the 1988 World Series.